Our history in K-12 education

 The State of Michigan also enacted a national education reform plan, which was to improve the lowest performing schools by assuming state control of them.
 The idea was that this would allow more money to go directly into classrooms and that it would offer greater autonomy to help ensure student achievement increased.
 This system was called the Education Achievement Authority, or EAA, and it started in Michigan with a set of Detroit Public Schools.
 The EAA was governed by an 11-member board, with two members appointed by DPS, two members appointed by Eastern Michigan University, and seven members appointed by the governor.
 Roy Roberts, the first Emergency Manager of DPS, served as the EAA’s board chair.
 When he left, Skillman President Carol Goss served as board chair.

 As parents’ confidence in Detroit Public Schools continued to dip, so did student enrollment, and the district’s debt continued to rise.

 The movement of students across schools—charter and DPS—picked up speed.
 Conversations about predatory enrollment practices and the pushing out of special needs kids were prevalent among parents.
 For schools, the movement of students made it hard to plan, budget, and staff.
-For advocates like Skillman, the transience made tracking the academic improvement of students and schools all but impossible.
-Simply put: It was chaos.
+For advocates like The Skillman Foundation, the transience made tracking the academic improvement of students and schools all but impossible.

 What could be done?